Would you like to see what we have written on a subject? Use the search below.

 We will never correctly understand into Second Coming if we do not have an understanding of the Judgment Coming of Christ in AD 70.

-5. The Jews had viciously persecuted the Christians throughout the transition period and now the Christians were released from this persecution.
+5. The Jews had viciously persecuted the Christians throughout the transition period, and now the Christians were released from this persecution.

-7. Jesus and the apostles gave multiple signs and warnings to the Jewish Christians as to when these events would happen and as a result not one Christian is known to have suffered in the horrendous siege of Jerusalem.
+7. Jesus and the apostles gave multiple signs and warnings to the Jewish Christians as to when these events would happen, and as a result, not one Christian is known to have suffered in the horrendous siege of Jerusalem.
 They watched for the signs and fled at the appropriate time.

 An understanding of the events of AD 70 and their spiritual and physical implications is necessary to understand some of the otherwise confusing or misapplied Bible verses in the New Testament.
+Yes, Jesus is returning at the end of time physically and visibly, but not every section of Scripture commonly applied to that event is actually about the Second Coming.

 Note: If you purchase one of these books from these links I will make a commission.
 Disclosure Policy

-For more information about Glenn Davis see our About Glenn page and/or his Author's Page.
+For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.

 You might like these